craigryan/emotionally-responsive-ui/README.md

 # Emotionally Responsive UI

-An Emotionally Responsive application that dynamically alters styling and content to suit the users emotional state.
+An Emotionally Responsive application that dynamically alters the interface to suit the current emotions percieved from the user.

+The perceived emotion is based on facial, audio and keyboard analysis using data such as age, gender, facial expression, voice tone/mood and input (keyboard/mouse) behaviour.

+How the interfaces changes can be influenced by factors like the user's mood (highly confused -> reduced and simplified content and options), likely cognitive ability (young user -> simplified language) or perhaps styling appropriate for different demographic groups.

+See [here](./DESIGN.md) for a detailed look into ER.

 ## Overview